 Exploration is an essential part of your time in college and your career preparation.
 This is the time to discover more about yourself, GCU, and the wide range of opportunities available to you.

-To learn more about your field of study, we advise that you use the What Can I do With This Major? site, meet with your academic advisor, and take the TruTalent career assessment (use key code: key JTXJ248).
+To learn more about your field of study, we advise that you use the What Can I do With This Major? site, meet with your academic advisor, and take the Focus 2 Career assessment (Access code: Lions).

 GCU CareerLink allows you to search for jobs, internships, campus employment, and service-learning opportunities.
 You can also use it to book an appointment with a member of our team.
 To use it: